Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 m.optimize()
 ```

-Remember that for the logistic regression, Gurobi does a piecewise linear approximation of the logistic function.
+Remember that for the logistic regression, Gurobi does a piece wise linear approximation of the logistic function.
 We can therefore get some significant errors when comparing the results of the Gurobi model with what is predicted by the regression.

 We print the error.
 Here we need to use `get_error_proba`.